 Unsurprisingly in-store spend declined 8.3% as shoppers were either unwilling or unable to venture beyond their homes without good reason, with online retail picking up the slack among last-minute shoppers – jumping by an impressive 52.2% to account for 46.8% of all retail spending in December.

-Riding the online wave were specialist retailers including toy shops, jewellers and gift shops, all of whom saw their collective digital growth stand at 61.9%, outpacing the clothing sector on 34% growth.
+Riding the online wave were specialist retailers including toy shops, jewelers and gift shops, all of whom saw their collective digital growth stand at 61.9%, outpacing the clothing sector on 34% growth.

-With entertainment options limited sales of boxsets, downloadable video games and takeaways also boomed with the food and drink market jumping 81% and digital content and subscriptions rising 41.4%.
+With entertainment options limited to sales of box sets, downloadable video games and takeaways also boomed with the food and drink market jumping 81% and digital content and subscriptions rising 41.4%.

 Local retailers also enjoyed an uptick in trade with constraints on movement and a public determination to support family businesses by 54% contributing to a 43.7% rise in trade among independent butchers, bakers and off-licenses.

-Bars and pubs meanwhile suffered a catastrophic 71.4% decline while restaurants slid 65.4% in the wake of cancelled social events.
+Bars and pubs meanwhile suffered a 71.4% decline while restaurants slid 65.4% in the wake of canceled social events.